ad-freiburg/ad-blog/content/post/project-qlever-improved-federated-queries/index.md

 Federated queries are a powerful feature of the SPARQL query language, allowing the user to extend queries beyond a single dataset.
 With the presented improvements targeting both efficiency and correctness, usability of the QLever Service operation has improved significantly.
-Future work might include additional communication with QLever Service endpoints using the presented WebSocket client, such as cancelling the query execution if the user aborts the query early.
+Future work might include additional communication with QLever Service endpoints using the presented WebSocket client, such as canceling the query execution if the user aborts the query early.